 System Disk | Used to store files during development.
 When you set Resource Type to Public Resources, or when you set Resource Quota to subscription general computing resources (CPU cores ≥ 2 and memory ≥ 4 GB, or equipped with a GPU), each instance receives a 100 GiB free disk as a system disk.
 You can expand the disk.
 The expansion price is subject to the console interface.

-Warning If you only use the free quota for the cloud disk, its contents are deleted if the instance is stopped for more than 15 consecutive days.
-After expansion, the entire cloud disk (free and paid portions) is no longer subject to the 15-day stop limit but will continue to incur charges while stopped.
-Downgrading the disk size after expansion is not supported.
+Warning If you only use the free quota for the cloud disk, its contents are deleted if the instance is stopped for more than 15 days.
+After a scale-out, the entire disk, including its free and paid portions, is no longer released if the instance is stopped for 15 days.
+However, billing for the scaled-out portion continues until the instance is deleted.
+You cannot scale in a disk after you scale it out.
 Expand the disk as needed.
 When an instance is deleted, the cloud disk is also deleted.
 Ensure you back up all necessary data before deletion.

 Mount Path: The path where the dataset is mounted in the DSW instance, for example, /mnt/data.
 Access the dataset from your code using this path.

 Note The mount paths for multiple datasets cannot be the same.
 If you configure a CPFS type dataset, you must configure the network settings and ensure the selected VPC is the same as the one used by CPFS.
-Otherwise, the DSW instance will fail to create.
+Otherwise, the DSW instance may fail to be created.
 When the resource group is a dedicated resource group, the first dataset must be a NAS type, and it will be mounted to both your specified path and the default DSW working directory /mnt/workspace/.

 For more information about mounting, see Mount a dataset, OSS bucket, NAS file system, or CPFS file system. |